VictorNugraha/InvestNow-stock-buy-sell-hold-classification/README.md

 # stock-buy-hold-sell-classification
 This is my project for Data Career Day at Algoritma School of Data Sciece.

-Rpubs link for readme: https://rpubs.com/VicNP/proposal-dcd
+Rpubs link for readme Bahasa Indonesia: https://rpubs.com/VicNP/proposal-dcd

 # Background